CASH BALANCE PLANS are defined benefit (DB) plans that have the look and feel of defined contribution (DC) plans.

 Defined contribution is also a descriptive term: the contribution is what’s defined in the plan.
 Common forms of these are 401(k), 403(b) and profit sharing plans.

-The first cash balance plan was designed in the mid-1980s for Bank of America.
-It was to enhance employee appreciation of the pension plan: employees understood an account balance better than they understood a future monthly benefit.
+The first cash balance plans were adopted in the mid-1980s to enhance employee appreciation of the pension plan: employees understood an account balance better than they understood a future monthly benefit.
 Cash balance plans are still used for ease of understanding, but most new plans are set up to increase business owners’ retirement savings.

 Cash balance plans work better than traditional pension plans for multiple-owner firms like law firms and medical groups.
 In a traditional plan, one partner can end up paying for another’s benefit.
 That doesn’t happen in a properly designed cash balance plan: